 A Community Blue Preferred Provider Organization (PPO) health plan is offered and it is administered by Blue Cross Blue Shield of Michigan (BCBSM).
 The Healthy Blue Living Health Maintenance Organization (HMO) medical plan option through Blue Care Network (BCN) will continue to be offered in 2020.
 The medical and prescription drug coverage for the two plans are different; dental and vision benefits are the same for both plans.

 General health benefit enrollment information including medical, dental, vision, and prescription drug coverage can be found here.

-Your current benefit enrollment information is available through Employee Self Service, which you can access by logging into your GoWMU account.
+Your current benefit enrollment information is available through Employee Self Service, then Benefits Details, which you can access by logging into your GoWMU account.